 (ii) dispute settlement procedures;

-(iii) protection against employers extracting deductions
+(iii) protection against employers extracting deductions from wages; and

 (iv) workplace safety.